simone-lungarella/the-bloody-way-to-c/resources/the-bloody-way-to-c.md

 int main(void) {
     struct item *building = malloc(sizeof(struct item));

+    // Alternative ways of instantiating structures in C
+    // struct item building = {.value = 10000, .name = "House"};
+    // struct item building = {10000, "House"};

     building->name = "House";
     building->value = 10000;

     printf("Building: %s has the value of: %d", building->name, building->value);

+    free(building);
     return 0;
 }
 ```

+## Memory management
+Structures, by default, guarantee that each member is stored in a memory address multiple of its size.
+This means that field order has an impact on memory usage.
+For example, a structure having three fields: `int, char, int` will make use of 12 bytes by adding a 3-bytes padding after the char.

+It is not common but it is also possible to instantiate structures in functions and return them as values.
+This approach does not require usage of `malloc` and `free` but with heavy structures it can easily decrease the performances of the software since all the bytes need to be copied.